hasura/graphql-engine/docs/graphql/manual/schema/remote-relationships/action-relationships.rst

       }
     }

-If your table has an existing :ref:`remote relationship <add_remote_relationship>`, you can also query the fields from the remote schema.
+If your table has an existing :ref:`remote relationship <remote_schema_relationships>`, you can also query the fields from the remote schema.

 .. graphiql::
   :view_only: